intellectix/EDC-Documentation/docs/table-operations.md

 }
 ```

-If the update is successful, the EDC returns the object that was updated.

 ## Delete Row
 To delete records with the EDC, call the Delete Row method and pass in the connector name, table name and id.

+If the delete is successful, the EDC returns the object that was deleted.

 ```c#
 public ActionResult Delete(string connectorName, string tableName, string id)